 Arrogant.
 Disrespectful.
 Vain.
 Those all seem like proper adjectives for someone who would put a gazebo on top of 75 bodies if they knew what was underneath.
 To be fair though, we just don’t know how much Captain Nichols knew about what laid beneath the mound or the timeline for when he found out.

-Since the first excavation by the Smithsonian team didn’t begin until 1915, it is possible he had no idea what was underneath when he built the gazebo on top although he reported his plows running across graves to the west of the property in the 1870s.
-He sold the property in 1893, 28 years before the excavation, to Calvin Hunnicutt who then sold it 10 years later to Lamartine Griffin Hardman.
-Hardman would later go on to serve two terms as the governor of Georgia from 1927 to 1931 and the farm has remained in his family since then.
+Since the first excavation by the Smithsonian team didn’t begin until 1915, it is possible he had no idea what was underneath when he built the gazebo on top – although he reported his plows running across graves to the west of the property in the 1870s.
+He sold the property in 1893, 28 years before the excavation, to Calvin Hunnicutt who then sold it 10 years later to Lamartine Griffin Hardman before being it was donated to the state of Georgia in 1999.

-If you talk to the park rangers who manage Hardman Farms, they would tell you that having the gazebo on top and it being on private land at the time probably prevented the mound from being fully excavated down to the ground level.
+If you talk to the park rangers who manage Hardman Farm – the team at the adjacent Smithgall Woods State Park, they would tell you that having the gazebo on top and it being on private land at the time probably prevented the mound from being fully excavated down to the ground level.

-As with anything of significance, it’s a complicated history and one where the current generation gets to tell their version of history from their perspective.
-The 700 year old memories, history, and truths of a great Chickasaw tribe remain buried underneath the mound, largely going unnoticed to folks as they pass by, unable to tell the true story from their perspective.
+As with anything of significance, it is a complicated history and one where the current generation gets to tell their version of history from their perspective.
+When it comes to native nations, that is a perspective and history that all too often ignores their voice, dignity, and place in history.
+The 700 year old memories and truths of a great tribe and nation remain buried underneath the mound, largely going unnoticed to folks as they pass by, unable to tell the true story from their perspective.

 Again, a lot to unpack in all of that but lessons to learn if we choose to consider them.

 A portion of the artifacts from the 1915 excavation are on loan from the Smithsonian right down the street at the Sautee Nacoochee Center.
-So if you’re interested in this time period or more on the story, swing by and visit them for an up close look at the history of the Nacoochee Indian Mound.
+So if you’re interested in this time period or more on the story, swing by and visit them for an up close look at the history of the Nacoochee Indian Mound or take a tour at Hardman Farm State Historic Site